ramcharan-vemulapudi/simulated_phishing_analyzer/README.md

 * **Defensive Cybersecurity:** Focusing on identifying threats rather than creating them.
 * **User Education:** Designing a tool that provides actionable insights.

-## Possible Future Improvements (Ideas for you!)

-* **More Sophisticated Link Analysis:** Implement basic parsing of HTML to extract actual `href` attributes vs. visible link text.
-(More complex for a beginner but a good next step).
-* **Domain Squatting/Typosquating Check:** A more robust check for similar legitimate domains (e.g., `paypal.com` vs `paypa1.com`).
-Requires a list of known legitimate domains.
-* **AI/ML Integration (Advanced):** For more experienced users, explore using simple machine learning models (e.g., Naive Bayes) for text classification.
-* **GUI Interface:** Develop a simple graphical user interface using Tkinter or PyQt for a more user-friendly experience.
-* **Rule Configuration:** Allow users to easily add or modify rules via a configuration file.

 ---